 Reducing roadway runoff is the responsibility of local jurisdictions and state departments of transportation.
 Each of these entities in the Tahoe Region are implementing load reduction plans and projects to meet their assigned pollutant load reduction allocations, such as Caltrans' upcoming water quality project from the South Tahoe "Y' to Trout Creek.
 This plan supports the coordination of funding sources and other local projects to facilitate completion of these water quality improvements.
 The TMDL program relies on the regional transportation plan to manage the loading of nitrogen to the atmosphere from mobile sources.
-The TMDL anticipates that this plan will result in a basin-wide nitrogen load reduction of at least 1 percent within 15 years8 bv 2025, primarily through enhanced operations and maintenance and roadway treatment projects.
+The TMDL anticipates that this plan will result in a basin-wide nitrogen load reduction of at least 1 percent within 15 years6 (by 2025).
 Based on the proposed strategies to reduce vehicle miles traveled and the anticipated improvements in vehicle emissions technology documented in California's EMFAC 2014 model, TRPA expects the reduction to be significantly greater than the 1 percent target.